dotnet-architecture/eShopOnWeb/README.md

 ### Configuring the sample to use SQL Server

 1. By default, the project uses a real database.
-If you want only in memroy database, you can add in `appsettings.json`
+If you want an in memory database, you can add in `appsettings.json`

     ```json
    {